Press Releases

 ROWLAND HALL SENIOR GABRIELLA MIRANDA SELECTED FOR COUNTRY'S MOST PRESTIGIOUS YOUTH POETRY HONOR

-SALT LAKE CITY, UT—Rowland Hall is pleased to announce that senior Gabriella Miranda has been selected as a National Student Poet, the nation’s highest honor for youth poets presenting original work.
+SALT LAKE CITY—Rowland Hall is pleased to announce that senior Gabriella Miranda has been selected as a National Student Poet, the nation’s highest honor for youth poets presenting original work.
 Gabriella is one of five outstanding high school poets from across the country, chosen to represent the West Region of the United States.

 National Student Poets are selected by the Institute of Museum and Library Services and the Alliance for Young Artists & Writers from a group of high schoolers who collectively submitted more than 24,000 works in the 2023 Scholastic Art & Writing Awards.
 From a pool of National Medal recipients, 40 semi-finalists were identified as the most gifted young poets in their regions, based on their originality, technical skills and personal voice, and invited to submit additional poetry and performance videos to distinguished jurors for the final selection of the five National Student Poets, chosen for their exceptional creativity, dedication to craft and promise.
 These poets will serve as national poetry ambassadors, sharing their passion for poetry, literacy and the literary arts with their communities and throughout their regions, and will each receive a $5,000 academic award.